Yichuans/presentation/gland-2016.md

 <i class="fa fa-smile-o fa-2x"></i></span>
 <span class="fragment"><i class="fa fa-long-arrow-right fa-2x"></i>
 <i class="fa fa-pagelines fa-2x"></i></span>
-note: For the past two years, I have been putting a lot of thoughts and I keep asking myself what is it that we want to achieve at the end of the day: at least for my work, I want to create a best possible analysis/report, and I want people use them, and influence policy and change behaviour, ultimately to better conserve the planets’ most outstanding places.
+note: For the past two years, I have been putting a lot of thoughts and I keep asking myself what is it that we want to achieve at the end of the day: I want to create a best possible analysis/report, and I want people use them, and influence policy and change behaviour, ultimately to better conserve the planets’ most outstanding places.

 ## I haven't got there, yet...
 <!-- .slide: data-background="./gland_assets/dogfail.gif" -->

-## theory of change
+## *'theory'* of change
 <!-- .element: class="adj-icon" -->
 <br>
 <span class="fragment"><i class="fa fa-database fa-2x"></i></span>